AxonC/university-sdi-project/documentation/trekstar-documentation.md

 * One of the searching algorithms studied during the lectures - binary search.
 * A console interface that allows user to interact with the software system.
 * An explanation of the search or sorting algorithm used and the reason of the choices.
 Explain how the algorithm will work in the system with detailed steps.
+* Discussion and conclusion about your results (reflection on testing approach, reflection on performance such as computational efficiency, reliability, security, portability, maintainability, scalability, etc. design of system complexity using e.g. big O- notation).

 All other contributions have been completed as part of a group effort.